Substantial Equivalence

 Substantial Equivalence is the demonstration that a new device, compared to a predicate device for the same intended use and the same technological characteristics and if differences in technological characteristics do not raise different questions regarding safety and effectiveness.

-Substantial equivalence doesn’t require the predicate device and the subjective device are identical rather it can be demonstrated through intended use, design, materials, performance, safety, effectiveness, labeling, biocompatibility, and other applicable characteristics.
-Substantial equivalence can be claimed to a pre-amendment or post amendment device that is legally marketed.
+Substantial equivalence doesn’t require the predicate device and the subjective device to be identical rather it can be demonstrated through intended use, design, materials, performance, safety, effectiveness, labelling, biocompatibility, and other applicable characteristics.
+Substantial equivalence can be claimed to a pre-amendment or post-amendment device that is legally marketed.